souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 ### 14. Exception Handling for `insert` Method:

-- This section introduces the implementation of custom exception handling for the `insert` method in the UserService class, focusing on scenarios where a duplicate email is detected during user registration.
+- This section introduces the implementation of custom exception handling for the `insert` method in the `UserService` class, focusing on scenarios where a duplicate email is detected during `User` registration.

 #### 14.1. **NEW CLASS:** `services.exceptions.InvalidDataException` (Custom Exception):